 You can get a really tasty coconut cookie using an egg white macaroon recipe.
 By why mess with separating eggs when you don’t have to?

-Making macaroons with sweetened condensed milk makes them a bit easier to do.
+It is so much easier to make coconut macaroons with sweetened condensed milk.
 There are no eggs to separate and no whites to whip.

 These come together in just a couple of minutes with no special equipment.
 Plus they only take a handful of simple ingredients, it really doesn’t get much easier.